seveas/git-spindle/docs/github.rst

 If you specify an issue number, that issue will be turned into a pull request and you will not be asked to write a pull request message.

-.. describe:: git hub apply-pr <pr-number>
+.. describe:: git hub apply-pr [--ssh|--http|--git] <pr-number>

 GitHub makes it easy for you to merge pull requests, but if you want to keep your history linear, this one is for you.
 It applies a pull request using :command:`git cherry-pick` instead of merging.

+For own and private repos, by default an SSH url is used to fetch the changes.
+For foreign public repos, by default an HTTP url is used.
+This can be overridden using the command options.

 .. _`filters`: http://github3py.readthedocs.org/en/latest/repos.html#github3.repos.Repository.list_issues